The Class of 2016 Hits the Ground Running

 The Class of 2016 has not waited for graduation before writing and publishing professionally.

-Molly Kirschner has published two collections of poetry will a student—Hard Proof came out in 2015 and Notes for Further Research will be released next year, both by Red Mountain Press.
+Molly Kirschner has published two collections of poetry while a student—Hard Proof came out in 2015 and Notes for Further Research will be released next year, both by Red Mountain Press.
 Selections from both volumes have been translated into Italian for publication on the noted poetry websites Perigeion and Atelier.
 Kirschner’s writings have also been published in Poetry Quarterly Magazine, Torrid Literature Journal, The River Poets Journal, Rufous City Review, and on Ms. magazine's blog.

 Other students, including Prashansa Taneja, Kieran Najita, and Isabelle Parker, have published essays, poetry, and fiction in The Millions, The Awl, Grub Street, and similar national outlets.